chaaritra21/Python/README.md

-A repository for Python Practice
+A repository for python practice.